Child Custody Modification: Determining a Child’s Best Interest

 A child’s basic needs are at the forefront of every parenting plan.
 Financial needs, educational necessities, the child’s physical and mental health, and their overall safety and well-being are priority.
 The child’s home environment, daily schedule, school and social lifestyle, and even their religious upbringing have the power to impact their general well-being.

 Working alongside a skilled Kane County divorce attorney will provide you with the insight and direction you and your former spouse need to protect the best interest of your children as you move through the divorce process.
-Call Shaw Family Law, P.C. today at 630-584-5550 for a special consultation.
+Call Shaw Sanders, P.C. today at 630-584-5550 for a special consultation.